Robust non-integer conductance in disordered 2D Dirac semimetals: Appendix

 for t=1.
 By plugging Eq. \ref{h_dim},\ref{semat},\ref{se} into Eq. \ref{green} and taking the appropriate Green's function element that is related to the transmission probability between the two sites in the dimer we have

 The actual transmission probability can be calculated via the Fisher-Lee relations

 where $v(E)=\frac{\theta E}{\theta k}=-2\sqrt{1-\frac{E^2}{4}}$ is the group velocity of the chains assuming that $\hbar=1$.
-Conductance is $G=\frac{e^2}{h}T_{12}$ which is plotted in the left panel of Fig. \ref{fig8} for t=1 and various V. Despite the fact that the dimer does not contain states at E=0 a non-integer conductance manifests at this energy due to the scattering from the dimer of the incident electrons coming from the perfect metallic leads.
-A similar effect occurs for the transport through the 2D Dirac semimetal nanowire, the difference there being that the non-integer G is stabilized inside the nanowire due to the topology of the system.
+Conductance is $G=\frac{e^2}{h}T_{12}$ which is plotted in figure \ref{fig9}a) for t=1 and various V. Despite the fact that the dimer does not contain states at E=0 a non-integer conductance manifests at this energy due to the scattering from the dimer of the incident electrons coming from the perfect metallic leads.
+A similar effect occurs for the transport through the 2D Dirac semimetal nanowire, the difference there being that the non-integer $G$ is stabilized inside the nanowire due to the topology of the system.